Tinghir

 Its name originally referred to the foothills of the Atlas Mountains, but its area has expanded to encompass surrounding villages and refers to the entire oasis.

-The city of Tinghir (jamaate tinghir) has a population of 42,044 and the province has 322,412 inhabitants, according to the 2014 census.
-The predominant ethnic group is Amazighs, and the city is at the center of one of the most attractive oases in southern Morocco.
+The city of Tinghir (jamaat tinghir) has a population of 42,044 and the province has 322,412 inhabitants, according to the 2014 census.
 Lush palm trees cover about 30 mi on 500 to 1500 m-wide tracts along the Wadi Todgha.
 After the Todra Gorge, Wadi Todgha has a difficult passage along the southern slopes of the Atlas Mountains (Tizgi); it then flows across the plain, meandering slightly over 20 km to Ferkla.
 The palm oasis, dense and widespread, is irrigated by a network of pipes and irrigation canals.
 Occasional heavy rains are absorbed in a few days.

+Name

+According to Moroccan historian Ahmed Toufiq the names of Tinghir and Tangier (ancient name Tingi) have the same etymology, composed of "Tin", which is a feminine particle that could be translated as "owner" or "she who has", and "gi" which may have originally been "ig", meaning "high location".
+A similar construction can be found in the name of Tinmel, the first capital of the Almohads, which is composed of "Tin", and "Amlel" meaning "at foot of the mountain" or "at a low location".

 Economy

 The economy of Tinghir is based on agriculture, trade and tourism.
 In addition, many families live on money sent home by relatives working in Europe.

 Social and cultural activities are increasing; education projects for young children are increasing in many villages, as well as literacy projects aimed at adults (particularly women).
 These projects are supported by local and nongovernmental organisations.